Using Bar Arm Rail Molding:

 If you choose to use oak bar rail, known in the business as Chicago style arm rail, you’ll find it’s not so cheap.
 Costs run in the $15 to $30 per foot range.
 Yes, it’s a pricey item, but hardwood arm rail lasts forever, looks great and is a worthwhile investment.
 Once you complete you bar, you can start saving money over the local pub prices and that alone will help pay for both your bar stools and arm rail molding in no time.

-Luckily it is only required for the perimeter of your bar top.
-We’ve partnered with a MN based woodworking shop to deliver quality arm rail molding for less and we will offer 4, 6 and 8 foot sections in a variety of species including Red Oak, Hard Maple and Cherry.
+Chicago style arm rail molding is available in 4, 6 and 8 foot sections in a variety of species including Red Oak, Hard Maple and Cherry.
+Here are some suppliers.

-Choose from oak or cherry wood species or if you really want to save select from ash or poplar material.
+If you really want to save money, you can select from ash or poplar material.
 The ash & poplar can be stained in an oak or darker finish but will not have the strong grain pattern of actual oak.
 Poplar is best if you want a painted arm rail.

 Feel like doing it yourself?
 We’ll show you how to make your own Chicago Style Arm Rail in the EMBP-06 project guide.

 Find arm rail molding at Rockler.